ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 `Connection Priority` on one Connection does not change it on the other Connections in the same Connection Group.

 Message Properties set on a Connection also apply only to that Connection.
-For example, changing `Lifetime` (see {{msg-lifetime}}) of a Message will only affect a single Message on a single Connection.

 A new Connection created by Clone can have a Message Framer assigned via the optional `framer` parameter of the Clone Action.
 If this parameter is not supplied, the